- City Activities and Info

 Farmers can submit insect samples for identification by bringing a live or dead insect sample (well preserved) to the Chesapeake Extension Office.
 Bring sample in a zip lock plastic bag.
-Master Gardener volunteers or Extension Agents will try to identify and make a recommendation if insect is a pest.
-If we are not able to identify, we will mail your insect sample to the Insect ID lab at Virginia Tech.
+Master Gardener volunteers or Extension Agents will try to identify and make a recommendation if the insect is a pest.
+If we are not able to identify it, we will mail your insect sample to the Insect ID lab at Virginia Tech.
 You should have an answer in about 10-days.

 Plant Disease Laboratory

 Farmers can submit plant samples for disease identification by bringing a plant sample with root intact in a ziplock bag with one pint of moist soil to the Chesapeake Extension Office.
-If Extension Agents or Master Gardeners are not available or able to identify disease, we will mail to the Plant Disease Laboratory at Virginia Tech.
+If Extension Agents or Master Gardeners are not available or able to identify any disease, we will mail the sample to the Plant Disease Laboratory at Virginia Tech.
 You should have an answer in about 10-days.

 Farmers can submit soil samples to the Soil Testing Laboratory at Virginia Tech by picking up soil sample boxes at the Chesapeake Extension Office.
-We will provide you with the application form and instructions so you will be responsible for taking your soil sample and mailing it to the lab.
+We will provide you with the application form and instructions, so you will be responsible for taking your soil sample and mailing it to the lab.
 A report will be mailed to you from the Soil Testing Lab with recommendations for the plant/crop you plan to grow.
 Soil samples generally take two weeks to receive a report back in the mail.

 In the area of Agriculture, there is some specificity that includes: